patrickdupuis/flow-board/README.md

-# FlowBoard Demo Application
+# FlowBoard

-This demo application is a small Kanban board made with React, Express, MongoDB, and Auth0.
+FlowBoard is an example Kanban board application made with React, Express, MongoDB, and Auth0.

 ## Project setup